 The Discrimination Act 1991 makes it unlawful to treat you unfavourably because of your gender identity.

-For example ‘gender identity’ discrimination may involve not interviewing someone for a job, forcing a person who identifies as a woman to use male designated toilets, refusing a person service in a restaurant because of the way they look, or imposing special conditions that do not apply to others.
+For example ‘gender identity’ discrimination may involve not interviewing someone for a job, forcing a person who identifies as a woman to use male designated toilets, refusing a person service in a restaurant because of the way they look, or imposing conditions (for example when providing a service, accommodation or education) that don’t apply to others.

 What is vilification?